 High School Transcript (current transcript upon application and final transcript upon graduation)

 English language exam certificate (please check the AAU website and the University of London Undergraduate Laws academic requirements listing for standards and exceptions)

 A passport size photograph in colour

-Tuition for the LLB program is CZK 444,000/ $19,871 / €17,363.
+Tuition for the LLB programme is CZK 444,000/ $19,871 / €17,363.
 This does NOT include UOL registration and fees.
-The LLB program at AAU is taught under the umbrella of the University of London.
+The LLB programme at AAU is taught under the umbrella of the University of London.
 There are separate tuition payments needed for AAU and UoL.
 Tuition is payable to AAU each semester, and registration and material fees are paid to the University of London.

 Details regarding financial aid and scholarships can be found here.

 AAU as a branch of a European foreign higher education institution (pursuant to Act no. 111/1998 Coll. on Higher Education Institutions, Part XIV, Section 93d) fulfilled the information obligations and was registered by the Ministry of Education, Youth and Sports on 16 November 2017.

 Thus, the study of the students has been made equal to study at higher education institutions in the Czech Republic under the State Social Support Act or under the Pension Insurance Act (students have the legal status of a student for these purposes).

 “I enjoyed engaging with people and their cultures from around the world.
 In connection with their top tier education, you are offered a unique opportunity to start your career on an international level and make valued connections for your professional future.
 Make the most out of it!”

 Jan Sleis, Law alumnus, Trainee Solicitor at Hughes Paddison, UK